xoseperez/basicstation-docker/README.md

 ### Via docker-compose

-You can use the `docker-compose.yml` file below to configure and run your instance of Basics™ Station connected to TTNv3:
+You can use the `docker-compose.yml` file below to configure and run your instance of Basics™ Station for Docker connected to TTNv3:

 ```
 version: '2.0'